ceticamarco/dc/man.md

 base used to print numbers.

 The input and the output radixes are separate parameters which are, by default, equal to 10(i.e., the decimal numeral system); you can make them unequal using the `i` and `o` options(see below).
 The input radix must be within the range 2-16.
-The ouput radix, instead, can either be equal to 2, 8, 10 or 16.
+The output radix, instead, can either be equal to 2, 8, 10 or 16.
 The precision parameter must be zero or greater and cannot be a float value.

-The input base affect the behaviour of the whole program, even the parameters commands.
+The input base affect the behavior of the whole program, even the parameters commands.
 For example, the sequence `8 i` will change the input base to the octal numeric system and thus every new numeric input after this step will be evaluated in base 8(and not in base 10).
 Therefore, to reset the input base from the octal system to the decimal system, you will need to issue the following sequence: `12 i`.